Have your voice heard! Get involved with the movement to avoid internet taxation! WebmasterVote.org

-LSD Warning Signs and Names
+LSD Names

 The most noticeable signs of LSD use are probably delusions and visual hallucinations.
 These are often accompanied by a high degree of anxiety and loss of connection with reality (called “bad trips”).
 These effects can be re-experienced, even without taking LSD again.
+LSD is not considered addictive but people can build a tolerance for it and then take more each time – this is very dangerous considering the unpredictability of how each trip will affect the individual.
+Some possible health effects include rapid changes in emotions, distorted perception of reality, inability to communicate clearly with others and enlarged pupils.

 Other physical effects include: